epuzanov/gsrs-ep-substance-extension/README.md

 ```

 ### gsrs.module.substance.tasks.UpdateSubstanceReferenceTaskInitializer
-The SubstanceReferenceProcessor canbe used to fix broken substance references after substances import from external GSRS system.
+The SubstanceReferenceProcessor can be used to fix broken substance references after substances import from external GSRS system.

 #### Configuration